Marijuana Dispensary Business Plan Example

 - PRODUCT SOURCING

 Section 6: Marketing and Sales

 Describe how you will use marketing efforts to attract and retain customers.
-You may be working with a marketing company or handling the marketing efforts on your own.
-Have a budget for how much you plan to spend on marketing and the types of marketing you plan to do (social media ads, billboards, mailers, commercials, etc.).
+You may work with a marketing company or handle the marketing efforts on your own.
+Have a budget for how much you plan to spend on marketing and what types of marketing you plan to do (social media ads, billboards, mailers, commercials, etc.).

-Explain how sales will be conducted at the dispensary.
-Here is where you may need to go into detail about operating with cash and whether or not you can accept credit cards.
+Explain how sales happen at the dispensary.
+Here you may need to go into detail about operating with cash and accepting credit cards (if you can).
 As you may already know, there are currently banking restrictions in place for cannabis businesses because marijuana is still illegal under federal law.

 Finally, discuss your marketing and sales plans on a timeline with target milestones, deadlines, and management responsibilities for the next three-to-five years.

 - SALES PLAN

 - BANKING CONSIDERATIONS